mnieber/skandha/README.md

 - The call to `registerFacets` is mandatory.
 It creates a back-reference to the container in each facet instance.
+- The `getc` gets the container for a given facet, whereas `getf` gets a facet for a given container.

 ### Mapping data onto the container, and between facets